jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2019-12-29 Postponed Encircle Broader View / Gap Lifting

 Also I had ideas on the other end of the spectrum, more macroscopically: how far can I take the application of this diagram notation?
 Could they even substitute user-interfaces?
 Could boundaries be lifted, for instance, between things running on different computers and the boundary between users and programmers.
-The language gaps between things like files and folders, databases, programming languages, user interfaces… gaps between the physical and the logical.
+The language gaps between things like files and folders, databases, programming languages, user interfaces... gaps between the physical and the logical.
 All that.
 I thought that was interesting to think about.

 ### 2021-01-23 Postponed Encircle Broader View / Object Storage